Ankushk-01/Java-course/Threads/README.md

 But if we need to run the `start()` method and the methods of Thread class we can create the Thread class object from the Runnable interface class by passing the object reference in Thread class constructor.

 Note : 1.
 We can optimize the Threads but can't decide the exicution of the thread as it depends on the OS of the system and the Schedular Algorithm to which thread to pick.

+2. Lambda Expressions only works on Functional Interfaces.